nestordemeure/nestordemeure.github.io/content/likes/movies/name of the rose.md

 [^1]: They can also be seen as opposed to the inquisition.
 The heretics don't *really* care about poverty (something said by the main character and shown as both heretics do not hesitate to exploit peasants) but they do want to change the status quo.
-Meanwhile, the inquisition *also* kills people and does not care about money, but they only care about *preserving* the status quo.
+Meanwhile, the inquisition *also* kills people and does not care about money, they only care about *preserving* the status quo.

 [^2]: As the title of the movie reminds us, the narrator leaves without even knowing the name of the peasant girl he fell in love with.